heow/lifecalc/README.md

     $ ./lifecalc.clj 50%
     14811

-# Advanced Usage - Stdin
+# Advanced Usage - Standard In and Unix Pipes

 Lifecalc can read from stdin using the _-s_ or _-stdin_ options.
 So given a file like this